AlejandroParis/BranchingPolicies/README.md

 The way regular workers interact with these main branches is by branching off from develop and creating their own fature branches, in which they can develop their fature and merge it back with the main develop branch (by creating a pull request) after it is finished and has passed all needed verifications.
 By using this method, we avoid any danger to the project while still keeping all flexibility that a worker may need in his local codebase since he can still make modifications to the original code while not affecting the rest of the development team.

-# Gitflow Structure
+# Git Flow Structure

 <img src="https://raw.githubusercontent.com/AlejandroParis/BranchingPoliciesResearch/master/images/gitflow.png" width="490" height="575">

 ## Master and Develop

-The Gitflow structure has two parallel and infinite branches: the master branch that will be updated with the main stable versions of the project and the develop branch in which the development will progress and we will always be able to find the latest version of the project in which we are working.
+The Gitflow structure has two parallel and infinite branches: the master branch that will be updated with only the main stable versions of the project and the develop branch in which the development will progress and we will always be able to find the latest version of the project in which we are working.

 <img src="https://raw.githubusercontent.com/AlejandroParis/BranchingPoliciesResearch/master/images/main-branches.png" width="450" height="575">